nsidc/snow-today-webapp-server/doc/interfaces/index.md

           percentile)

-### Misc.
+### Storage locations

-* **Incoming directory**: Where the supercomputer pushes files.
-Notated as `{incomingDir}` in the spec, this directory is usually `incoming/snow-surface-properties`, with the exception of SWE point data which goes to `incoming/snow-water-equivalent` directory instead.
+* **Incoming directory**: Where external data providers push files.
+Notated as `{incomingDir}` in the spec, this directory is usually `incoming/snow-surface-properties/`, with the exception of SWE point data which goes to `incoming/snow-water-equivalent/` directory instead.

   :::{.callout-note}
   On NSIDC infrastructure there are separate incoming directories available for testing